 Saving money is important, and every penny counts.
 But every penny isn’t equal.
 Some people go to great lengths to save relatively small amounts of money.
 Clipping coupons for example.
 But those same people think nothing of buying a new car every two years.

-If you make coffee at home every morning rather than buying it out, good for you.
+Good for you if you make coffee at home every morning rather than buying it out.
 But bringing a lunch to work every day rather than ordering out would be more impactful.
 Sometimes people feel virtuous when they have saved small amounts of money and let it justify spending larger amounts.

 If you need to save money, focus on the big areas, housing, transportation, food.
 Find ways to lower those expenses and don’t worry so much about grabbing a coffee out now and then.